Loading

 Hate crimes

-A hate crime is a crime motivated by hate towards a person or against a group of people, because of their specific characteristics, such as:
+A crime motivated by hate towards a person or against a group of people, because of their specific characteristics, may be a hate crime.
+Examples of specific characteristics include:

 • race